Business

 To create a taste closer to the brewed coffee they were accustomed to, they began diluting espresso with hot water.

-The result was the Caffè Americano, a smoother yet robust espresso-based drink.
+The result was the Caffè Americano, a smoother drink yet robust espresso-based coffee drink.

-Different variations of Americanos have emerged, such as adding a splash of milk or customizing the strength of espresso shots.
+Different variations of Americanos have emerged, such as adding a splash of milk or customizing the strength of espresso shots, including the occasional double shot.

 How it’s made

-An Americano consists of one to two shots of espresso with 3 to 5 ounces of hot water added.
+An Americano is espresso mixed with water.
+It consists of one to two shots of espresso with 3 to 5 ounces of hot water added.
+A single shot of espresso typically contains about 63 mg of caffeine and serves as the base for many popular coffee drinks.
 Variations include:

 • Short Americano – A 1:1 espresso-to-water ratio for a bolder taste.